zacherydickson/BashFunctionLibrary/README.md

 # Bash Function Library
 A collection of Bash scripts intended to be used as a library of common, source-able functions Each function is encapsulated in its own script, which is also callable from the command line.
+The function defined within each script matches the name of the script.
+For example JoinBy.sh defines the function JoinBy.

 The scripts are grouped together by functional category.